 We consider all applications to join the ICAS Foundation in context, to ensure we look at every applicant's individual circumstances and equal opportunities are available to everyone who applies.

 In 2020, the majority of our new students came from households with an annual income between £20,000 and £34,000.
-This trend will be carefully monitored in future years, but may suggest that students from lower income households chose not to attend university during the uncertainty of the COVID-19 pandemic.
+This will be carefully monitored in future years, but may suggest that students from lower income households chose not to attend university during the early uncertainty of the COVID-19 pandemic.

 Scottish applications / (successful applications) assessed by their postcode in the 2020 Scottish Index of Multiple Deprivation